 *New* Dear Lily: My mate was in over the weekend (we love the place) and put ten bucks in the tin.
 What’s all this stuff about you collecting money for little kids? – Mr short arms and deep pockets.

 Dear Mis-shapen 😍: It’s not just any kids.
-We have our own charity called The Sunlight Foundation and we help rescue very young children from the vile sex traffickers in Asia.
+We have our own charity and we help very young, sexually abused children.
 It’s something we feel passionate about.
 Our lovely guests, like your friend, are very supportive of what we are trying to do.
 So, next time you come in, dig in the glovebox for that loose change, even a few 20 cent pieces is great.
 It’s good for your soul.

 *New* Dear Lily: Despite my pleading and begging, I can’t get my girlfriend to give me a porn star experience.
 Any suggestions? – Lusty Lou